thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 Additional requirements are placed on this validation:

+- During step 1 to 3 included, if the Origin fails to parse the provided `Signature`, `Signature-Input`, or `Signature-Agent` headers, it MAY respond with status code 400 Bad Request as defined in {{Section 15.5.1 of HTTP}}.
 - During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
 - During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
 - During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in Section 4 of {{DIRECTORY}}.